An easy and tasty chorizo and pepper pasta recipe, made in just 30 minutes.

-Two: After the chorizo mix has been cooking for 5 minutes drain off any excess fat, add the passata, tomato puree, sugar, smoked paprika, italian herbs, salt and pepper and simmer for 10 minutes.
+Two: After the chorizo mix has been cooking for 5 minutes drain off any excess oil, add the passata, tomato puree, sugar, smoked paprika, Italian herbs, salt and pepper and simmer for 10 minutes.

 Three: Add the drained pasta to the pan and stir to make sure the pasta is coated in the sauce.

 Four: Sprinkle over the grated Parmesan and garnish with basil.